deomorxsy/eulab-poc/README.md

 ## Booting the VM

+The tricky part is the networking.
+As I've wrote here, there are 4 main points to grasp it fully:

+- The relation between devices and interfaces under Linux (specifically for networking)
+- The different packages to achieve this: the old net-tools and iproute2.
+This guide tries to use iproute2 tooling.
+- Distro-specific scripts that wraps around tooling for virtual network setups.
+An example is Debian’s ifup(8) and ifdown(8) which is used by LFS (Linux From Scratch) and referenced by the QEMU networking docs.
+These are cited by a lot of QEMU guides for bridging, also having some late versions distributing similar scripts under /var
+- Deprecated tools that were used in tutorials the last 15 years or so, like brctl that wraps around net-tools.

+For the host OS: there are multiple ways to configure, and this repo goes with the tap network interface using the TUN/TAP module, where the packets are routed by a bridge network interface.
+By default QEMU uses SLIRP, but have problems with performance that are improved with tap/bridge.

-The tricky part here is the networking: since busybox is used along with runit in init systems like openrc on gentoo or on alpine, these usually leans towards the [ifupdown-ng](https://manpages.debian.org/testing/ifupdown-ng/interfaces.5.en.html) package for network management alongside iproute2, which is also used in [debian](https://manpages.debian.org/testing/ifupdown-ng/interfaces.5.en.html).
+For the guest OS: since busybox is used along with runit in init systems like openrc on gentoo or on alpine, these usually leans towards the [ifupdown-ng](https://manpages.debian.org/testing/ifupdown-ng/interfaces.5.en.html) package for network management alongside iproute2, which is also used in [debian](https://manpages.debian.org/testing/ifupdown-ng/interfaces.5.en.html).

+This means

-In [qemu-myifup.sh](./scripts/qemu-myifup.sh) as well as in the initramfs are scripts to setup the network in the guest os considering the environment described above.
+In [qemu-myifup.sh](./scripts/qemu-myifup.sh) are the commands to setup the network in the host os considering the environment described above.

-Next thing is to configure the bridge:
+The first thing is to configure the bridge:
 ```sh
 # create bridge, set NIC as part of bridge,
 # assign IP with CIDR subnet, bring up the bridge